neonmik/Wave-Machine-Firmware/README.md

         - Test UART-MIDI
         - Test UART

-        - Change MIDI IN CC calls - currently use CONTROLS but gets stuck if page is active.
-Find a way to interface MIDI messages and hardware messages and find a way to assign different locks.

     - Clock:
         - Feature: Add MIDI Clock out - Will be achieved by dividing internal clock to midi message.
-        - Bugfix: Add dynamic setting of MIDI CLOCK timeout - Currently set to longest possible time out (670000µs for minimum pulse at 20BPM)... just need some kind of calculation so that you get a rough average of say like 8 or 10 pusles + 1000µs?
+        - Bug: Add dynamic setting of MIDI CLOCK timeout - Currently set to longest possible time out (670000µs for minimum pulse at 20BPM)... just need some kind of calculation so that you get a rough average of say like 8 or 10 pusles + 1000µs?

     - Prove hardware functions: